draftable/compare-api-net-client/README.md

 The `Comparisons` instance lets you manage your account's comparisons (creating new comparisons, and getting/deleting existing comparisons).
 Instances of `Comparison` are returned by API methods, and provide metadata for a given comparison.

+Note 1: the simplest `Comparisons` constructor assumes that you are going to communicate with Draftable Cloud API (Cloud API URLs start with `https://api.draftable.com/v1`).
+If you work with non-cloud Draftable instance (eg. a local self-hosted one), you need to use `Comparisons` constructor with `baseURL` parameter properly specified.
+This value depends on your local installation and if needed, ask your office Administrator for its value.

-Note: If you need to customize how HTTP requests are handled (e.g. to use a proxy server), you can use a constructor overload that allows you to configure the underlying `System.Net.Http.HttpClientHandler` used internally.
+Note 2: If you need to customize how HTTP requests are handled (e.g. to use a proxy server), you can use a constructor overload that allows you to configure the underlying `System.Net.Http.HttpClientHandler` used internally.

 `Comparisons` is disposable.
 Calling `.Dispose()` will close any underlying connections and otherwise clean up the HTTP communication layer.